mikepulaski/youngdynasty.net/content/posts/introducing-ydcommandkit.md

 summary: Write native macOS apps for the command-line using YDCommandKit.
 ---

-I recently created a command-line interface (CLI) create secure URLs to a Mac by automating [Emporter.app](https://emporter.app).
+I recently created a command-line interface (CLI) create secure URLs to the Mac by automating [Emporter.app](https://emporter.app).
 Quite naturally, I didn't want to write my own code to do perform the basics, such as parsing command-line arguments or handling options in a type-safe way.

 Much to my surprise, there were not any viable libraries that could help me do this.
 Seriously.
 Let me elaborate.